envision-projects/envision-projects.github.io/content/mechanical/walking-robot.md

 ## Create a Motion Study in SolidWorks

 Head to: Tutorials -> [Motion Study: SolidWorks](https://envision-projects.github.io/tutorials/solidworks-motion-study/) and walk through the tutorial.
 You will learn to create camera keyframes, animations, basic motors, physics simulations, and motion analyses.
-For the purposes of this project, you should at least read through the entire tutorial and try out some of the examples.
+You should at least read through the entire tutorial and try out some of the examples.

+For the purposes of this project, you should complete the Animation and Motion Analysis sections of the tutorial.
+The exported animation file and trace path data will be turned in alongside your project.